 At the kick-off session, faculty from Pitt Education and North Carolina, Georgia, and Penn State explored the dynamics of rural education.
 Among the questions considered was how to generate support for research-practice partnerships that create mutual benefit for the community partner and the research institution.

 Valerie Kinloch, the Renée and Richard Goldman Dean of the Pitt School of Education, talked about her own experiences growing up in Charleston, S.C.
-She had a positive childhood, one that was educationally and socially rich and that was filled with tensions that she still grapples with today.
+She had a positive childhood, one that was educationally and socially rich but which was also filled with tensions that she still grapples with today.

 For example, Kinloch shared that she felt some tension with receiving a high-quality and engaged education in urban schools in Charleston, whereas some members of her extended family did not always have similar experiences in rural settings.
 There was also the tension she felt between the value placed on learning that happens inside schools in juxtaposition with the important but often unrecognized learning that happens in communities and in home-based contexts.